danielwertheim/mynatsclient/README.md

 If `ConsumerPingAfterMsSilenceFromServer` (20000ms) has passed, it will start to `PING` the server.

 If `ConsumerMaxMsSilenceFromServer` (60000ms) has passed, it will cause an exception and you will get notified via a `ClientConsumerFailed` event dispatched via `client.Events`.
 The Client will also be disconnected, and you will get the `ClientDisconnected` event, which you can use to reconnect.

-# Timings
-The code for this is included in the Samples in this repo.

-The measurements are reported `Sender` vs `Consumer`, but these are running in parallel.

-One sender console publishes 100000 messages (one per call), 10 times.
-Different payloads are used.
-It reports how long time it took to dispatch all 100000 messages.

-One consumer console consumes these messages, and reports how long time it spent consuming 100000 messages.

-## Environment
-Everything is running on a physical Windosw10 64bit, 32GB RAM i7-4790K quad core computer.

-The Sender console and Consumer console is running as separate processes on this machine.

-The NATS server is running on the same machine, in a Docker container, on a Ubuntu 14.04.4 LTS, with 8GB RAM, 2 virtual cores, via Hyper-V.

-### Publisher timings
-Coming

-### Consumer timings
-Coming